mwolfeu/application_servoCompser/README.md

   Programattically generated actions are unlikely so event sets aren't modifiable/deletable Servos give no feedback, hence event triggering can't be exact.

-  Currently not interrupt safe, meaning:
-    no del while event checking.
+  Currently not interrupt safe, meaning: There is no object deletion while the event sub- system is running.
 </pre>